The Study is simple with NO follow-up.

 You might have heard about studies at UAB for ARPKD.
 Maybe you or your child is a participant already.
-We are looking to help them spread the word about it…because it’s imperative that they increase enrollment of patient participants.
+We are looking to help them spread the word about it…because it’s imperative that they increase enrollment of patient participants TODAY.

 Why?
 This study, in part funded by the PKD Foundation and the money so many of us ARPKD families have raised year after year, is the the first of it’s kind, following patients over time (and includes the most years of data currently available), amassing the largest clinical data list of it’s kind.

 The PKD Foundation is the first organization that brought together the original plan a few years ago to combine all the data from the studies (current and past) for PKD (C-Path, Phase II) — and they funded the start up and continue to fund it.
+You WALK FOR PKD money over the years helps fund research like this.
+Let’s keep it going with the participation of our families.
 The information is being gathered for the specific use in determining outcomes in the pursuit of drug therapies and there is good news to report.
 Because of the success of this project in their work with the FDA and the PKD Foundation’s continued support of it, members of the Board of Trustees are hoping to grow the UAB database.
 The ARPKD/Cystic Disease Community needs to be ready with information if and when pharmaceutical companies, the FDA or the PKD Foundations’ Scientific Advisory Committee and Drug Discovery Advisory Committees requires such information.

 For information…Accelerating Treatments to Patients.